 A Quaker Lobby in the Public Interest

-Widespread and indiscriminate use of drones may carry some significant negative consequences for the U.S. With a lack of overarching strategy, many leaders may see drones as a low cost—both human and financial—alternative to war.
-Under this logic, the U.S. may conduct undeclared wars with little or no congressional or public oversight, and operating outside of legal norms.
+Widespread and indiscriminate use of drones may carry some significant negative moral consequences for the United States.
+Under poor logic, the U.S. may conduct strikes and engage in undeclared war with little or no congressional or public oversight.